Pennswood/CMPSC442-final-project/README.md

 - The entry point and terminal output or visual effects of the program comes from [`main/py`](main.py).
 - Key object definitions and infrastructure backbone definitions (such as the representation of rooms, students, and schedules) are definied in [`domain.py`](domain.py).

-# **Goals, Environment, and Adaptation**
+# Goals, Environment, and Adaptation

 ### Goals
 - Create a schedule that maximizes productivity, given a to-do list and a person's health/mood.
   - Health and mood will be based on things like heart rate, amount of sleep, etc.
 - Define the exact objective function.
-- Identify good data and strategies, to find the best possible schedule.
+- Identify good data and strategies to find the best possible schedule.

 ### Environment
 - It would be a Smart Planner App, that could be used on a phone, computer, etc.